Margot Anne Kelley (Chair)

 Kathleen Dean Moore

 A professor and then college administrator for many years, Chris instituted programs in place-based education and service learning.
-He holds a Ph.D. in American Studies.
-He is a published poet and the author of The Old Shepherd’s Tale, which won a Moonbeam Children’s Book Award.
+He holds a Ph.D. in American Studies, and is a published poet and the author of The Old Shepherd’s Tale, which won a Moonbeam Children’s Book Award.
 Chris serves as Vice President of the Myrin Institute and unofficial steward of its nature preserve.

 Scott is professor of literature and environment at the University of Nevada, Reno.
 A graduate of Stanford University (B.A.) and Brown University (M.A. and Ph.D.), he has been a Fulbright Scholar in Germany, Japan, and China.
 He has also been a visiting professor at Rice University, the University of Queensland (Australia), National Taiwan Normal University, Central China Normal University, Tsinghua University (China), and Rikkyo University (Japan), the École Normale Supérieure-Lyon (France), and Shandong University (China).
 Scott was the founding president of the Association for the Study of Literature and Environment, and since 1995 he has edited ISLE: Interdisciplinary Studies in Literature and Environment, the central journal in the field of ecocriticism.
 Scott has also written, edited, or co-edited fifteen books, including Going Away to Think: Engagement, Retreat, and Ecocritical Responsibility.

 George is one of the founders of Smith, Watson & Company, LLP.
-Prior to forming Smith Watson & Company, Mr. Smith had a private accounting practice that he started in 1962 in Berkshire County.
-He has served as Chairman of the Board of Fairview Hospital, Chairman of the Board of Berkshire Health Systems, and has been a member and past President of the Southern Berkshire Volunteer Ambulance Squad for 44 years.
+Prior to forming Smith, Watson & Company, he had a private accounting practice that he started in 1962 in Berkshire County.
+He has served as Chairman of the Board of Fairview Hospital, Chairman of the Board of Berkshire Health Systems, and has been a member and past President of the Southern Berkshire Volunteer Ambulance Squad for forty-four years.
 He currently serves on the Board of the Berkshire Chamber of Commerce, and is currently a trustee of the Mass College of Liberal Arts Endowment foundation.
-In his free time Mr. Smith enjoys racing his vintage racecar, a 1948 MG TC at Lime Rock Park and Watkins Glen.
+In his free time, he enjoys racing his vintage racecar, a 1948 MG TC, at Lime Rock Park and Watkins Glen.